NiceMLT/til/README.md

 **3/12/2019** - A group of hedgehogs is called an array, which means that everything in an array is a hedgehog.
 This is amazing.

 **3/13/2019** - A reminder that moving slow is okay.
 Blocking yourself is not.
 Success is not a set pace.

+**3/14/2019** -

+**3/15/2019** - There are more dotfile(s) than just .bash_profile and you can save them together or separate and upload them to GH for posterity.

+**3/16/2019** - .squish in tests?  https://til-engineering.nulogy.com/  has some cool stuff